nuitrcs/rdm-workshops/2025-Winter/readme.md

 5. February 12th: [Using SharePoint for Research]
 6. February 19th: [Using PowerAutomate to Create SharePoint Workflows]

+The Winter 2025 workshop series has ended.
+We will be running a similar series in the Spring.

 Look for more RCDS workshops here on the [RCDS Events Calendar](https://planitpurple.northwestern.edu/calendar/4661).